Alex Stein (comedian): Career

 Stein was a candidate for the Board of Trustees of the Highland Park Independent School District in Texas, in an election scheduled for May 6, 2023.
 He received 1% of the vote, according to unofficial results.

-In June 2023, Stein confronted Brittney Griner and her Phoenix Mercury teammates, recording himself yelling at her as she walked through the Dallas-Fort Worth International Airport.
+In June 2023, Stein confronted female basketball player Brittney Griner and her Phoenix Mercury teammates, recording himself yelling at her as she walked through the Dallas-Fort Worth International Airport.
 In July 2023, Stein was scheduled to make his professional boxing debut against Iraqi TikToker MoDeen on the undercard of MF & DAZN: X Series 008 in Nashville, Tennessee, but the bout was called off after a press conference where Stein threw hot dogs at MoDeen, who is Muslim, and yelled "you love pork, right?".
 Stein later told The Sun that the hot dogs were turkey, not pork.

-On February 8, 2023, Stein debuted Prime Time with Alex Stein on the American conservative media network Blaze Media.
-In 2023 and 2024, he was in the reality web series Fishtank.
+On February 8, 2023, Stein debuted Prime Time with Alex Stein on the American conservative network Blaze Media.
+In 2023, 2024 and 2026, he was in the reality web series Fishtank.
 Stein was emcee at the New York Young Republican Club 2023 event headlined by Donald Trump.

-In July 2024 he was kicked out of the Republican National Convention after he disrupted an interview.
+In July 2024, he was kicked out of the Republican National Convention after he disrupted an interview.

 He engaged in a one-man parody activism campaign mocking LGBTQ advocacy in the Gaza war.
 In one incident that Stein shared on his own social media, he tried drawing pink graffiti saying "October 7", but genuine protestors washed it away.
-He sometimes used "Gays for Palestine" as his slogan, and the name of his parody organisation.
+He sometimes used "Gays for Palestine" as his slogan, and the name of his parody organization.
 A similar phrase was used by Benjamin Netanyahu in a speech where he said "Gays for Gaza might as well hold up signs saying chickens for KFC".
 Stein also used more overtly homophobic mockery and slurs, including the slogan "Homos for Hamas".

-Views
+In February 2026, Stein disrupted a Plano City Council meeting, appearing in an Indian outfit mocking the culture, incorrectly stating that they eat cow dung.
+This caused several Indian American citizens to walk out in protest.

+Political views

 Stein's politics have been described by critics as right-wing, far-right, and alt-right.
 Stein himself has identified as a populist, and a centrist.
-He has criticized vaccine mandates, mask ordinances, and lockdowns.
+During the COVID-19 pandemic, he criticized vaccine mandates, mask ordinances, and lockdowns.
 Stein has said he favors socializing the healthcare system.